 Mapping of surficial deposits by the UGS is based on age and depositional environment or origin (Doelling and Willis, 1995).
-The letters of the map units indicate (1) age (Q= Quaternary), (2) depositional environment or origin, determined from landform morphology, bedding, or other distinctive characteristics of the deposits, (3) grain size(s), and (4) age as related to the phases of Lake Bonneville.
-For example, unit Qaf_3 is a Quaternary (Q) surficial deposit of alluvial-fan origin (af), and the subscript number "3" indicates it overlaps in age with Lake Bonneville.
+The letters of the map units indicate (1) age (Q = Quaternary), (2) depositional environment or origin, determined from land-form morphology, bedding, or other distinctive characteristics of the deposits, (3) grain size(s), and (4) age as related to the phases of Lake Bonneville.
+For example, unit Qaf3 is a Quaternary (Q) surficial deposit of alluvial fan origin (af), and the subscript number three indicates it overlaps in age with Lake Bonneville.
 Letters "y" and "o" in place of a subscript indicate deposits younger and older than Lake Bonneville, respectively.
 Unit numbers indicate relative age with "1" being the youngest and increasing with age.

-Mapping for the project was done using stereographic pairs of aerial photographs, including black-and-white aerial photographs at a scale of 1:20,000 from the U.S. Department of the Interior (DOI), Bureau of Reclamation (1939) and U.S. Department of Agriculture (USDA) Agricultural Stabilization and Conservation Service (1972), and natural-color aerial photographs at approximately 1:24,000 scale from IntraSearch (1980).
+Mapping for the project was done using stereographic pairs of aerial photographs including: black-and-white aerial photographs at a scale of 1:20,000 from the U.S. Department of the Interior Bureau of Reclamation (1939) and U.S. Department of Agriculture (USDA) Agricultural Stabilization and Conservation Service (1972), and natural color aerial photographs at approximately 1:24,000 scale from IntraSearch (1980).
 Some unit contacts were mapped with the aid of U.S. Natural Resources Conservation Service (2017) soil map data.
-Landfill outlines and some contacts were revised using Google 2017 archive orthophotographs (Utah Automated Geographic Reference Center [AGRC], 2017), and 0.5-meter lidar (AGRC, 2018).
-The geologic map was made by transferring the geology from the aerial photographs to a geographic information system (GIS) database in ArcGIS for a target scale of 1:24,000, using 1990s digital orthophoto quadrangles (DOQ) (AGRC, 1990s) and Google 2017 archive orthophotographs (AGRC, 2017).
+Landfill outlines and some contacts were revised using Google 2017 archive orthophotographs (Utah Automated Geographic Reference Center [AGRC], 2017).
+The geologic map was made by transferring the geology from the aerial photographs to a geographic information system (GIS) database in ArcGIS for a target scale of 1:24,000, using 1990s digital orthophoto quadrangles (DOQ) (AGRC, 1990s), and Google 2017 archive orthophotographs (AGRC, 2017).

-Cross section A-A' (plate 2) was created by interpreting available subsurface and gravity data from Cook and Berg (1961), Zoback (1983), Hurlow (2004), Jordan and Sabbah (2012), the Pan-American Center for Earth and Environmental Studies (PACES) (2012) gravity database, and newly acquired UGS gravity data.
-UGS gravity data will be available on the UGS website in the future.
+Cross-section A-A' was created by combining available subsurface and gravity data from Cook and Berg, (1961), Zoback (1983), Hurlow (2004), Jordan and Sabbah (2012), the Pan-American Center for Earth and Environmental Studies (PACES) (2012) gravity database, and newly acquired UGS gravity data.
 Water well logs in the area (online well data from Utah Division of Water Rights [2009] and in Hurlow [2004] and Jordan and Sabbah [2012]) were used to estimate the subsurface contact between Quaternary unconsolidated deposits and Tertiary semiconsolidated to consolidated strata.
 Tertiary volcanic and sedimentary thickness beneath valley fill is estimated from exposed thicknesses in the Soldiers Pass quadrangle (Biek and others, 2009).
 Beneath the basin fill the actual depth to Paleozoic bedrock could be much greater.
-At the western end of cross section A-A' the thickness of the Butterfield Peaks Formation of the Oquirrh Group is estimated due to the cross section being oriented nearly parallel to strike.
+At the west end of the cross section the thickness of Butterfield Peaks Formation of the Oquirrh Group is estimated due to the cross section being oriented near parallel to strike.